markdev8/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+* _Mark_: I have always been interested in programming since my first experiences in middle school on TRS-80 machines.
+My senior year in high school I took a programming class, which was a brand new subject at the time.
+I wrote a quadratic formula program in Microsoft Extended Color BASIC on my TRS-80 Color Computer for extra credit, and the teacher accused me of plagiarizing.
+Not that I needed the extra credit, but I did have to defend myself on that.

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+* _Mark_ : I'm not that big into travel.
+I like the feeling of home.
+As a college student I did live in France for six months - actually turned 21 in France.
+I would very much like to visit Montreal (again), Belgium, and Brazil.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+* _Mark_ : I don't have a favorite Beatle.
+Maybe I'll say Ringo Starr as a nod to Seth MacFarlane's ["I lean" joke](https://youtube.com/watch?v=bkgLVOzJqaM) in Family Guy: Something Something Darkside.
+My favorite Beatles song might be "I Saw Her Standing There".
+I have the original "Introducing the Beatles" album and as a kid was more crazy about a friend's record: "The Chipmunks Sing the Beatles".
+I picked that up cheap on CD years ago, for nostalgia's sake.
+As an adult, I prefer the Beatles' voices, it turns out.

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+* _Mark_ : I have a couple of aquariums going with freshwater tropical fish.
+Two months ago I lost my darling Chloe, my little buddy, my little girl.
+I'm still working on getting over that one.
+She was a chocolate cocker spaniel with tan eyebrows and highlights at her feet.
+Even when she was feeling out of whack on our last walks in the park, people would smile at seeing her and tell me how pretty she was.
+She was my sense of home.
+I also have a small cat, kind of a cross between orange and gray tabby.
+She only has one eye, but that doesn't stop her from catching mice.

 ## Submitting Your Work
 Once I have merged your pull request into my repo, please submit your repo along with a screenshot of your pull request in Blackboard.